yfpeng1234/rl-world/lang_wm/README.md

 ```

 ## Data Preparation
-###  Web Page
-The SFT and RLVR training datasets have been uploaded to Hugging Face.

-The content of both datasets is essentially the same, with only the key names differing to match their respective training scripts.

-Please download them and place them directly in this folder.

 ### Text Game Simulator
 All data has been uploaded to [TODO].
 You can either download them directly or generate them by following the instructions below: